madaaaaaaaaa/Morpion/README.md

 ## Installation

-This repository is an IntellijIDEA javafx project.
-This is meant to be build using Java SDK version 17.
+This repository is an IntellijIDEA javafx project, meant to be build using Java SDK version 17.

 ## Usage